-- 1 Launch your Web browser and enter the following address: http:// <server_name>:<port_number>/cnc/jmx-console, where <server_name> is the name of the machine on which Configuration Manager is installed.

-- 2 Enter the JMX console authentication credentials, which by default are:

-- ➤ Login name = admin

-- ➤ Password = admin

-- 3 Under Amber, click ImportExport service.

-- 4 Locate the importData operation.

-- 5 In the Value field, enter the file name and the full path of the directory in the file system of the Configuration Manager server from which the data is imported.
-You can provide a network path to import data from a file which does not reside on the same server.

-- 6 Click Invoke to import the data.
+- Launch your Web browser and enter the following address: http://<server\name>:<port\number>/cnc/jmx-console, where <server\name> is the name of the machine on which Configuration Manager is installed. - 2.
+Enter the JMX console authentication credentials, which by default are: - Login name = admin - Password = admin - 3.
+Under Amber, click ImportExport service. - 4.
+Locate the importData operation. - 5.
+In the Value field, enter the file name and the full path of the directory in the file system of the Configuration Manager server from which the data is imported.
+You can provide a network path to import data from a file which does not reside on the same server. - 6.
+Click Invoke to import the data.

-🚏 Set Log Verbosity Levels
+Set Log Verbosity Levels

-The amber_import_export.log file is the log file which import operations are written.
-This task describes how to modify the message severity level for the amber_import_export.log file.
+The amber\import\export.log file is the log file which import operations are written.
+This task describes how to modify the message severity level for the amber\import\export.log file.

-For information about the amber_import_export.log file, see "Log File for the Import Operations" in "Importing and Exporting System Data Overview" on page 288.
+For information about the amber\import\export.log file, see "Log File for the Import Operations" (on page 223).